Long finned Albacore, Tunny

 The New Zealand albacore tuna troll fishery is a well managed and sustainable fishery in accordance with the Marine Stewardship Council's Principles and Criteria for Sustainable Fishing.

 In the Pacific Ocean, there are two managed populations of albacore tuna, North Pacific and South Pacific.
 Management of the South Pacific albacore tuna stock is the responsibility of the Western and Central Pacific Fisheries Commission (WCPFC).
 The South Pacific albacore catch peaked in 2017 (92,989 t).
 Catches from within New Zealand waters in 2017 were about 2% of the South Pacific albacore catch, ranging between 2,118 t and 3,503 t over the last 10 years.
-The New Zealand albacore fishery, especially the troll fishery, has been characterised by periodic poor years that have been linked to poor weather or colder than average summer seasons.
+The New Zealand albacore fishery, especially the troll fishery, has been characterised by periodic poor years that have been linked to poor weather or colder-than-average summer seasons.

 Albacore form the basis of a summer troll fishery in New Zealand, primarily on the west coasts of the North and South Islands.
 The commercial albacore troll fishery operates between December and May each year.
 The fish are also caught throughout the year as bycatch on sets targeting bigeye and southern Bluefin tuna.